 New Adjunct Faculty Orientation

-Each semester the CETL also hosts an evening orientation for adjunct instructors who are new to the university.
-Participants meet new colleagues, explore the academic culture at AU and are introduced to key instructional resources across the university.
+Each semester the CETL also hosts an evening orientation for adjunct instructors where participants meet new colleagues, explore the academic culture at AU and are introduced to key instructional resources across the university.
 Special sessions are designed specifically to address the undergraduate and graduate learning environments.
 AU faculty members provide discussion and guidance related to the many aspects of the faculty experience.
 Some sessions are interactive and designed to promote discussion and the opportunity to ask questions.

 FALL 2016 New Adjunct Faculty Orientation